 Computer Science is available as a major program leading to an Honours or a Specialised Honours (120-credit) degree.
+It is also available as a 90 credit Bachelor degree.
+Students in an Honours or Specialised Honours degree program may also graduate with the 90 credit degree once they have fulfilled its requirements, and then continue to obtain their Honours degree.
 The degree types are BA Honours, BSc Honours, BA or BSc Specialised Honours, International BSc (iBSc) Honours and International BA (iBA) Honours, and the International Dual Degree (BSc Specialised Honours/York; BSc Bachelor/Hochschule Bonn-Rhein-Sieg).

-The Honours major in Computer Science may be combined with most subjects in both LA&PS and Science and Engineering leading to a four-year double major or major-minor degree.
+The Honours major in Computer Science may be combined with most subjects in each of Lassonde School of Engineering, LA&PS and Faculty of Science leading to a four-year double major or major-minor degree.
 Conversely, Computer Science is also available as a Minor program, which must be combined with an Honours Major in a different discipline.